LabKey/labkey-ui-components/README.md

 You can do this editing manually or by using `lerna version --exact`.
 See [below](#version-numbering) for more on version numbering.
 * Update the README.md file for the package to document what is changing in this version.
-* Write jest tests to test non-rendering functions and rendering of components with different sets of parameters.
+* Write [jest](https://jestjs.io/docs/en/getting-started.html) tests together with [enzyme](https://airbnb.io/enzyme/) to test non-rendering functions and rendering of components with different sets of parameters.
 Jest tests should be preferred over other types of tests since they are quick to run and small enough to be easily understood, but they should generally not try to do a lot of interaction with the components.
 You can, however, validate that callbacks passed to a component are called when expected.
 See existing `.spec.ts` files for examples.